 Rule #4: Optimise your time

 Working from home was the reality for many professionals before companies were forced to adopt such programmes due to the coronavirus pandemic.
-Practice the healthy technique of giving yourself a start time and end time for your working day to avoid burnout and maintain your work-life balance.
+Practice the healthy technique of giving yourself a start time and end time for your workday routine to avoid burnout and maintain your work-life balance.
 Extra hours are something precious to all of us – both in times of uncertainty and when stability returns.

 Rule #5: Make agreements with family

 We can all admit that cutting out a commute to and from work has its benefits.
-While WFH, employees can simply close their computers and be ready for dinner.
-But it also comes with its challenges when family share a single workplace.
-Manage expectations by sharing your schedule or specific times you expect to be on a call to minimise the chance of interruptions.
+While working from home, employees can simply close their computers and be ready for dinner.
+But it also comes with its challenges when family members share a single workplace.
+Manage expectations by sharing your schedule or specific times you expect to be on a call to minimise the chance of interruptions during your workday routine.
 And if they do happen, manage the situation as best you can and take comfort in knowing fellow teammates are likely dealing with a similar situation in their homes too.

 Although it can be challenging to adjust to this new way of working, every one of us plays a vital role in keeping each other safe and healthy by staying home.
 Remember: this global health crisis – like others before it – is temporary.
 And if we act responsibly, we may be able to embrace one another at work again sooner than we think.